 Natural Systems & Restoration Bureau

-The Natural Systems & Restoration Bureau is responsible for water quality and natural system water resource management activities, including the development and implementation of restoration projects to improve resource conditions.
-The bureau includes the Administration, FARMS, Springs and Environmental Flows (“SEF”) and SWIM sections.
+The Natural Systems & Restoration Bureau is responsible for water quality and natural system water resource management activities, including the development and implementation of minimum flows and levels (“MFLs”) and restoration projects to protect and improve resource conditions.
+The bureau includes the Business Support, Environmental Flows and Levels and SWIM sections.

 The FARMS Section manages the FARMS Program, which promotes the use of production-scale agricultural best management practices (“BMPs”) that provide a water resource benefit.
 The FARMS Program was developed by the District and FDACS.
 The program helps reduce withdrawals from the Upper Floridan aquifer, and improve water quality and natural system functions.
 FARMS staff also administer the University of Florida/Institute of Food Agricultural Sciences (“UF/IFAS”) research initiative that focuses on water resource issues such as irrigation efficiencies, cold protection savings and other water resource BMPs.
 Rules governing the FARMS Program are set forth in Chapter 40D-26, F.A.C.

 The Water Supply Section is responsible for water supply and resource development projects.
-The section coordinates the planning, management and development of projects that provide potable water supply and resource alternatives, promote water conservation and implement beneficial reuse of reclaimed water.
+The section coordinates the planning, management and development of projects that provide potable water supply and resource alternatives, promote water conservation, and implement beneficial reuse of reclaimed water, including aquifer recharge and aquifer storage and recovery projects.
 Additionally, the section provides economic and population analyses, water use estimations, and demand projections in support of rule development and various District programs, water use permitting and water supply goals.

 Operations, Lands and Resource Monitoring Division

-The Operations & Land Management Bureau includes the Administration, Field Operations, Land Management, Land Resources, Structure Operations and Vegetation Management sections of the District.
+The Operations Bureau includes the Administration, Field Operations, Structure Operations and Vegetation Management sections of the District.
 Bureau staff members who have been trained in the National Incident Management System/Incident Command System (“NIMS/ICS”) protocols are designated as essential emergency response personnel for hurricanes and other severe weather events.
 Update and exercise Emergency Action Plans for all District high hazard structures and administer the District’s Emergency Operations Organization.
 When necessary, Bureau staff members provide response and recovery activities in coordination with other water management districts and state and federal emergency operations.

 The Administration Section provides administrative support for bureau management, professional, technical, and field staff, administers the operating budgeting, and ensures bureau compliance with District Policies and Procedures.